opera fusion: new works

 Commissioned by Cincinnati Opera as part of its groundbreaking Black Opera Project, the complete work will receive its world premiere at Music Hall in the summer of 2027.

-Tickets for the OF:NW workshop public performance of excerpts on Saturday, October 11, 2025, in the Wilks Studio at Music Hall are available for $15 (adults); free for full-time students (1 ticket per valid ID).
+A public performance of excerpts took place on Saturday, October 11, 2025, in the Wilks Studio at Music Hall.

 Commissioning support for works in The Black Opera Project is provided by: